mikeathan/nodeherder/README.md

 - metrics repo - keep for x days - DONE

-frontend - tabs - load tab on click -(leave for now) frontend - add app settings in main page - Done frontend - add navigation for pages - use vuetify and redesign layout frontend - handle timerange enum colours frontend - Send multiple messages in one mqtt request for same device {
+frontend - tabs - load tab on click -(leave for now) frontend - handle timerange enum colours frontend - add app settings in main page - DONE frontend - add navigation for pages - use vuetify and redesign layout - DONE frontend - Send multiple messages in one mqtt request for same device - DONE
-"state": "ON", // Or "OFF", "TOGGLE"
-"brightness": 255, // Value between 0 and 255
-"color": {"x": 0.123, "y": 0.123} // Color in XY
-}

 frontend - some minified view for each device for the main page frontend - update icons match homeassistant